sahithyandev/s3/src/content/docs/computer-architecture/04-risc-v-architecture.md

 ## Instructions

 All instructions are 32 bits wide.
 All the instructions are encoded in different formats.
-All instructions have an opcode of 7 bits wide.

 ### Instruction Types